 Tossing the ball to serve shouldn’t be hard.
 I’m not saying that I always do it perfectly but I’ve discovered that one of the easiest ways for a good serve toss is to focus on the outcome: how you want the ball to leave your hand.

-Oftentimes we think about the wrist, fingers, tension in the hand, but we should actually visualise instead what we want to accomplish.
+Oftentimes, we think about the wrist, fingers, tension in the hand, but we should actually visualize instead what we want to accomplish.